-Scott Hoppe is the Founder of Why Blu, a 100% distributed accounting firm that files tax returns for businesses in the US.
+SCOTT HOPPE is the founder of Why Blu, a fully distributed accounting firm that files tax returns for businesses in the United States.
 He left the traditional “up or out” accounting world to start a company that valued happiness as well as profit.
-In this interview, he gives us his tips on finding your purpose, hiring people with the right mindset, and the tools his company uses to do great things.

 - Create agreements on how to work together.